QaisNimer/BrainstormingDemo/README.md

 5. Click **Create pull request**

-6. After approval, your branch will be merged into `randfoodtek_branch`
+6. After approval, your branch will be merged into `rand-new_branch`

 ---